ringlej/ptxdist/doc/environment.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Before PTXdist can be installed it has to be checked if all necessary
+Before PTXdist can be installed it has to check if all necessary
-programs are installed on the development host.
-The configure script
+programs are installed on the development host (e.g. external dependencies).
-will stop if it discovers that something is missing.
+The ``configure`` script will stop if it discovers that something is missing.

 The PTXdist installation is based on GNU autotools, so the first thing
 to be done now is to configure the packet: